Bande dessinée: Conventions and journalistic professionalism

 There are many comics conventions in Belgium and France.
-The most famous, prestigious and largest one is the "Festival international de la bande dessinée d'Angoulême" (English: "Angoulême International Comics Festival"), an annual festival begun in 1974, in Angoulême, France, and the format has been adopted in other European countries as well, unsurprisingly perhaps considering the popularity the Franco-Belgian comics enjoy in these countries, though they are typically of a more modest size, the Italian "Lucca Comics & Games" festival (est. 1965 and the only European comics festival to actually surpass the Angoulême one in size, but not prestige) excepted – though, as the name already suggest, that festival extents beyond comics alone, whereas the Angoulême festival is comics specific.
-During his tenure as culture minister, Jack Lang was a frequent guest of honor of the festival as part of his endeavors to advance the cultural status of the bande dessinée, and personally awarded the festival's awards to comic artists, which included Jean Giraud in 1985 when he received the festival's most prestigious award, the year after Lang had announced the advent of the national comics museum on the previous edition of the festival.
+The most famous, prestigious and largest one is the Angoulême International Comics Festival, an annual festival begun in 1974, in Angoulême, France, and the format has been adopted in other European countries as well, unsurprisingly perhaps considering the popularity the Franco-Belgian comics enjoy in these countries, though they are typically of a more modest size, the Italian "Lucca Comics & Games" festival (Note: Est. 1965 and the only European comics festival to actually surpass the Angoulême one in size, but not prestige) excepted – though, as the name already suggest, that festival extents beyond comics alone, whereas the Angoulême festival is comics specific.
+During his tenure as culture minister, Jack Lang was a frequent guest of honour of the festival as part of his endeavours to advance the cultural status of the BD, and personally awarded the festival's awards to comic artists, which included Jean Giraud in 1985 when he received the festival's most prestigious award, the year after Lang had announced the advent of the national comics museum on the previous edition of the festival.

 Typical for conventions are the expositions of original art, the signing sessions with authors, sale of small press and fanzines, an awards ceremony, and other comics related activities.
 Also, some artists from other counties travel to Angoulême and other festivals to show their work and meet their fans and editors.
 The Angoulême festival draws in over 200,000 visitors annually, including between 6,000 and 7,000 professionals and 800 journalists.
 Contrary to their US Comic Con counterparts, where other pop-culture media manifestations are increasingly taking precedence, movie and television productions in particular, continental European comics conventions remain to this day largely and firmly grounded in its source medium, the printed comics.
-US-style comic conventions are becoming popular as well though, but are invariably organized separately from the traditional bande dessinée festivals under the English denomination, and where the print materials are concerned focused on the US comic book, and Japanese manga publications.
+US-style comic conventions are becoming popular as well though, but are invariably organised separately from the traditional BD festivals under the English denomination, and where the print materials are concerned focused on the US comic book, and Japanese manga publications.